vorgehen/HAWKI-fragengenerator/_documentation/5-Deployment/1- Apache Server.md

 OPEN_WEB_UI_API_KEY=""
 ```

 alternatively you can host your own model using [Ollama](https://ollama.com/).
-Then add the following attributes in your `.env`:
+Then add the following variables in your `.env`:

 ```
 OLLAMA_ACTIVE=true
 ```
-then navigate to `config/model_lists/ollama_models.php` and add your model attributes in the following structure:
+then navigate to `config/model_lists/ollama_models.php` and add your model variables in the following structure:

 ```
 [